 In addition, once students have enrolled at Fulbright, we will encourage them to publicly share their Fulbright experience, including the impact that Fulbright’s financial aid program has had in helping them pursue an education at Fulbright University Vietnam.

 Process of Determining Financial Aid

 After the admissions application closes, our admissions staff begins reading admissions applications.
-In accordance to our holistic admissions, there is no single criteria that precludes a student from being considered.
-This means that a student’s financial circumstances are not taken into consideration during the application reading stage and does not affect student’s ability to move to the interview rounds.
+In accordance with our holistic admissions, there is no single criteria that precludes a student from being considered.
+This means that a student’s financial circumstances are not taken into consideration during the application reading stage and do not affect the student’s ability to attend the interview rounds.
 Applications are considered purely on the content and quality of what is submitted.

-We begin looking at a student’s financial aid application after they are invited to the admissions interview rounds.
-We may get in touch with applicant’s families to learn more about their income, expenses, savings, investments and etc. of the family.
+We begin looking at a student’s financial aid application after being notified of the results of the application round.
+We may get in touch with applicants’ families to learn more about their income, expenses, savings, investments and etc. of the family.
 We distribute aid needed to families based on what we learn from their application and interview, meeting the need of as many families as possible until all available aid is distributed.

 In addition to students who are admitted and awarded aid, we have an admissions waitlist.
 When a student who is admitted declines our offer, the aid they received (if any) will return to our available funds, and we will be able to redistribute aid to students on our waitlist.

 Fulbright’s financial aid is solely for Vietnamese nationals who have proof of citizenship and apply to Fulbright’s undergraduate program.
 Applicants applying to short-term programs (visiting, exchange) that do not confer a Bachelor’s degree are ineligible for financial aid.

 If you are a Vietnamese applicant and want to apply to Fulbright’s undergraduate program, we request that you must complete the two steps: